Dr. Alex Stone, DPT, CSCS

 But you can’t put it past Therabody to charge exorbitantly for their devices.
 The competition offers similar devices but at fair prices.
 You can check the alternative below.

-The Achedaway Cupper is the only viable alternative to the TheraCup we’re aware of.
-It’s a proven device that’s been on the market for well over a year now.
-It has gathered many positive reviews, including our very own Achedaway Cupper Review.
+The Achedaway Cupper is the only viable alternative to the Therabody TheraCup that we know of.
+It’s a proven device that has been on the market for over three years and has received many positive reviews, including ours.

 Let’s clash it with the new TheraCup device:

-The Achedaway Cupper is flatter and shorter and will stick on the body better vertically (relative to the ground – for instance, when you put it on your back while standing).
-Also, the Achedaway Cupper has large cups.
+The Achedaway Cupper is flatter and shorter.
+Its large cups help it stick better to the body vertically (relative to the ground, for instance, when you put it on your back while standing).

-However, TheraCup’s smallest cup is great when you need to use it on smaller muscles.
+However, TheraCup’s smallest cup is excellent when using it on smaller muscles.

-The Achedaway Cupper offers a slightly different proposition to the TheraCup.
-We’d say it’s slightly more robust.
+The Achedaway Cupper offers a slightly different proposition than the Therabody TheraCup.
+It is, in our opinion, slightly more robust.

 The suction is dynamic, which means the pressure fluctuates to move the skin up and down.
 This effectively increases blood supply to the tissues and helps to release toxins faster.
 The TheraCup can’t do this.

-Instead of direct heat, the Achedaway Cupper utilizes red-light therapy, which has proven benefits.
-The Achedaway Cupper doesn’t vibrate.
+Instead of direct heat, the Achedaway Cupper utilizes red-light therapy, which has proven benefits but doesn’t vibrate.

-The Achedaway Cupper can be controlled via an app.
-It also has a lanyard that makes it easier to use than the TheraCup.
+The Achedaway Cupper can be controlled via an app and has a lanyard, which makes it easier to use than the TheraCup.

 The Achedaway Cupper can be controlled via an app.